conradludgate/iter-num-tools/README.md

 [docs.rs]: https://docs.rs/iter_num_tools
 [codecov]: https://codecov.io/gh/conradludgate/iter-num-tools

-This is a collection if iterator extensions that make heavy use of number properties.
+This is a collection of iterator extensions that make heavy use of number properties.
 Mostly extending on Range.

 ## LinSpace